 1. Start Your Back to School Campaign Planning Early

-execute on your advertising strategies to ensure a successful back to school campaign.
+It is crucial to give yourself ample time to plan, budget, set goals, create compelling ads, and execute your advertising strategies to ensure a successful back to school campaign.
 If you start planning as you enter the busy season, you may skip some critical steps and miss out on your campaign’s full potential.

 Your campaign goals (and your target audience) will determine just how early you should start planning.
-Keep in mind the start dates for different types of school.
+Keep in mind the start dates for different types of schools.
 Start dates differ between kindergarten, elementary school, college, and post-graduate.

 2. Leverage the Latest Trends for Back to School Advertising